Connect with others who understand.

 Rare and Serious Side Effects of Deep Brain Stimulation

-Surgery is an intensive process, and it can lead to rare yet serious complications.
-Your neurologist and surgeon should discuss the risks and benefits of the procedure with you before surgery.
-Complications that can arise from surgery include:
+Surgery is an intensive process that can lead to rare yet serious complications.
+Your neurologist and surgeon should discuss the procedure’s risks and benefits with you before surgery.
+Complications from surgery include:

 • Infection